yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/accesspackagemultiplechoicequestion.md

 Namespace: microsoft.graph

-A child of `accessPackageQuestion` which presents multiple answer options a requestor must choose an answer from.
+A child of `accessPackageQuestion` that presents multiple options that the requestor must choose an answer from.

 Inherits from [accessPackageQuestion](../resources/accesspackagequestion.md).